anarvaezf/anarvaezf.github.io/index.md

 # 👋 About Me

-Full Stack .NET & Flutter Developer | Passionate about Azure | Leader of High-Performance Teams
+Full Stack .NET & Flutter Developer, Passionate about Azure, Leader of High-Performance Teams

 With over 13 years of experience, I specialize in developing scalable and efficient business solutions in **.NET**, **JavaScript**, **DevOps**, and **Flutter** for cross-platform mobile applications.